 And as always less is more.

 Leting me work on our piece in focus is crutial to how long tattoo will take.
-Dont get me wrong here, I like talking and getting know each other but i respect Your time and Your money.
+Dont get me wrong here, I like talking and getting know each other but i respect Your time and Your money and my focus.

 Type of skin:

 Its a monumental factor and its rarely understood by clients as such.